Tips For Branding Your Business

 Did you know that color plays a large role in someone’s psychological reaction?
 Take a look at my article “Branding: Shaping The Face Of Your Business” to learn more.

 It all starts with a name.

-You can have a great business and logo, but if you have a name that isn’t good your off to a rough start.
+You can have a great business and logo, but if you have a name that isn’t good you’re off to a rough start.
 Sometimes owners try to be too clever, too funny in naming their business.
 While this sometimes works to great effect, sometimes it backfires.
 Your name needs to reflect your business vision as well as the clientele you are looking to draw in.
-Generally, you want to keep the name short, descriptive and memorable.
+Generally, you want to keep the name short, descriptive, and memorable.
 Using SAT vocabulary words may be good if you are trying to market to intellectuals, but won’t work to compel less educated customers.
 In fact, it will make them feel stupid, and hey, no one likes to feel stupid.
-Which brings me to the next objective…
+This brings me to the next objective…

 Know your market.